corda/samples/blacklist/README.md

       partyB: "O=Hiseville Deposit Bank, L=Sao Paulo, C=BR"
       txt: "A and B agree Y"

-However, if you visit the following URL to attempt to enter into an agreement with George State Bank:
+However, if you try to enter into an agreement with George State Bank from the shell of Monogram Bank:

-    start ProposeFlow agreementTxt: "A and B agree Y", counterparty: "George State Bank",
+    start ProposeFlow agreementTxt: "A and B agree Y", counterparty: "George State Bank", untrustedPartiesAttachment: "4CEC607599723D7E0393EB5F05F24562732CD1B217DEAEDEABD4C25AFE5B333A"
-    untrustedPartiesAttachment: "4CEC607599723D7E0393EB5F05F24562732CD1B217DEAEDEABD4C25AFE5B333A"

 The flow will fail and no agreement will be stored!